Bank CSV Files: Download Restrictions

 This means that if you wait until January 2024 to do your tax return for 2022-23, you may only be able to access your bank transactions from October 2022 onwards.
 Basically, you will have missed the first six months of your tax year.

-You will still be able to get PDF statement, but there is no way to import these records into any accounting software, meaning that six months of your records will need to be MANUALLY input into your accounts.
-Any accountant (us included) is going to take a serious amount of time to do this, and will charge you accordingly.
+You will still be able to get PDF statements, but there is no way to import these records into any accounting software, meaning that six months of your records will need to be MANUALLY input into your accounts.
+Any accountant (me included) is going to take a serious amount of time to do this, and will charge you accordingly.

 Even greater historic limitations apply to Credit Card transactions.
 Typically you can only download the last 3 months of your credit card transactions.
 If you use a credit card for your business transactions, you need to download your credit card CSV file at least every 3 months, or you may lose some important transactions.